 Millennials, the word is out that you love Denver.
 It makes sense.
 Like you, the city is youthful, eco-conscious and has its pulse on technology.

-According to a new survey by Abodo, an apartment search website, millennials ranked Denver as No. 8 on their list of “perfect cities.”
-Denver ranked higher than San Diego and Boston on the Top 10 list, but lagged behind big metropolises like New York City, San Francisco and Chicago.
+According to a survey by Abodo, an apartment search website, millennials ranked Denver as No. 8 on their list of “perfect cities.”
+Denver ranked higher than San Diego and Boston on the Top 10 list but lagged behind big metropolises like New York City, San Francisco, and Chicago.
 (Two Washington cities, Seattle and Portland, also landed on the Top 10 list).

 Whether you’re looking to relocate to Denver or just want to come for a vacation, we’ve taken the top qualities millennials say they want in a city, according to the survey, and are sharing what Denver has to offer.

 The No. 1 quality millennials want in a city is a friendly job market.
 Denver scored No. 12 on a 2016 study by WalletHub that revealed the best cities for finding a job.
 Millennials, turn your attention to the River North (or RiNo) neighborhood, where co-working spaces are a boon to the local economy.
 The neighborhood has turned dilapidated old factory buildings into hip new co-working spaces.
-The Taxi complex, an old Yellow Cab depot, for example is a mix-used development with residences, retail and companies--everything that ranges from realtors to artists to architects.
+The Taxi complex, an old Yellow Cab depot, for example, is a mix-used development with residences, retail, and companies--everything that ranges from realtors to artists to architects.

-Affordable rent: Prepare for heartbreak if you were hoping to move here millennials.
-You might be better off vacationing in Denver, because apartment costs are on the up-and-up and rental vacancies have been hovering at all-time lows.
+Prepare for heartbreak if you were hoping to move here millennials.
+You might be better off vacationing in Denver because apartment costs are on the up-and-up and rental vacancies have been hovering at all-time lows.
 As of May 2016, the average rent in Denver is $1,580 per month.
 If you’re visiting, check out some cool, new hotels, like The Art Hotel, which is located smack-dab in the middle of Denver’s vibrant art’s scene, with art and history museums in every direction.
-And did we mention there’s adult coloring books and massive bathtubs and cool city views?
+And did we mention there are adult coloring books and massive bathtubs and cool city views?

 Plus, you can sit out on Fire’s patio, by, you guessed it, a fire pit and enjoy craft cocktails, a nearby candy bar and art displays throughout the hotel.

-You’re a long way from New York, but still there are some pretty amazing pizza shops hidden in Denver’s neighborhoods and off the beaten tourist path.
-For a slice of New York in Denver, head to Brooklyn’s Finest Pizza for some pepperoni pinwheels or a “Hell’s Kitchen” pizza with sausage, garlic, cherry peppers and fresh mozzarella.
+You’re a long way from New York, but still, there are some pretty amazing pizza shops hidden in Denver’s neighborhoods and off the beaten tourist path.
+For a slice of New York in Denver, head to Brooklyn’s Finest Pizza for some pepperoni pinwheels or a “Hell’s Kitchen” pizza with sausage, garlic, cherry peppers, and fresh mozzarella.
 The pizza shop is across from Regis University, a private Jesuit college.
 Another great Colorado pizza joint is BeauJo’s, complete with fluffy, doughy crusts that are served with bottles of honey for your dunking pleasure.

-Movie theaters: Sure, Denver has some standard movie theaters.
-But, there’s some movie venues that get five stars (or two thumbs up).
-Take for instance Film on the Rocks, a concert-comedy-film series that takes place in the summer at Red Rocks Ampitheater.
+Sure, Denver has some standard movie theaters.
+But, there are some movie venues that get five stars (or two thumbs up).
+Take for instance Film on the Rocks, a concert-comedy-film series that takes place in the summer at Red Rocks Amphitheater.
 Or, The Alamo Drafthouse which serves food and cocktails to you at your seat and occasionally brings back older, popular movies for special screenings.
 For artistic or independent films, check out the Mayan Theatre, which also shows classic films every Wednesday.